Omelette: Mexico and Central America

-While the Spanish terms tortilla (in Spain) and torta (in the Philippines) are applied to an omelette dish, in Mexico & Central America tortilla is a term for a flatbread made of wheat or corn, while torta is used for a type of sandwich.
-An omelette in Mexico (& Central America) is sometimes termed as tortilla de huevos, but the term omelette is widely used.
+While the Spanish terms tortilla (in Spain) and torta (in the Philippines) are applied to an omelette dish, in Mexico and Central America tortilla is a term for a flatbread made of wheat or corn, while torta is used for a type of sandwich.
+An omelette in Mexico (and Central America) is sometimes called tortilla de huevos, but the term omelette is widely used.

 Philippines

 In the Philippines, omelettes are known as torta, usually encountered with the enclitic -ng ("tortang") indicating it modifies the next word (the main ingredient); e.g. tortang hipon = torta ("omelette") + -ng and hipon ("shrimp"), meaning "shrimp omelette".
 There are many types of torta which are named based on their main ingredients.
 They include: